Get a Phone Number to Place, Answer, and Record Calls in Apollo

 If call recording is enabled, however, then you'll also have the option to download the audio file of your call by clicking the three vertical dots next to it.
 Please note that this is currently only available in Google Chrome -

 If you don't answer the call, we'll show you the same modal as above (but without the call recording attached) once the call ends.
-From there, you'll be able to see the log of the call in your Calls page.
-Below are examples of both answered and unanswered call logs -
+From there, you'll be able to see the log of the call in your Calls page (found in the left main menu by hovering over the paper airplane icon).
+Below are examples of both answered and unanswered (left voicemail) call logs -

 Make (Outgoing) Calls With VoIP

-To call a contact through your browser, you will need to click the phone number attached to their profile -
+To call a contact through your browser, you can click a phone number attached to their profile -

-This will then bring up the outgoing call bar -
+This will then bring up the outgoing call bar at the bottom of the page -

 Having trouble with calls?
 Try the tips detailed in this guide.